marckean/marcseparation/_docs/20-dad_is_fun.md

 - I am a fun and the kids love being with me & their extended paternal family
 - Photos all of which since separation (since Nov 2019)
-- Kids are more than happy and at piece with themselves
+- Kids are more than happy and at peace with themselves

 |  |  |
 | ----------- | ----------- |